Building your first docker image for Windows

 New-Item -Path C:\docker\Dockerfile -ItemType File

-8. Now we will open Dockerfile by double clicking on the file in Visual Studio Code to start writing required steps to build an image.
+Step 8: Now we will open Dockerfile by double-clicking on the file in Visual Studio Code to start writing the required steps to build an image.

 # Pull base image from Docker hub